 (See also Joint Major in Chemistry and Biology)

-The central program in chemistry is designed to provide instruction that prepares graduates for careers and advanced study in chemistry and related fields.
+The central program in chemistry provides instruction that prepares graduates for careers and advanced study in chemistry and related fields.
 Following the core courses in chemistry, the chemistry program consists of a set of intermediate lecture and laboratory courses that provide necessary breadth.
 The advanced courses and experimental research or project work in the senior year provide opportunities for in-depth study of selected areas.

-The chemistry faculty believe that research or project work on a significant chemical problem is such a valuable educational experience that all majors must participate in such a project.
-The department is exceptionally well equipped with the instrumentation necessary for this research work and has a strong record of research productivity.
+The chemistry faculty believe that research or project work on a significant chemical problem is an exceptionally valuable educational experience; all majors must participate in such a project.
+The department is particularly well equipped with the instrumentation necessary for this research work and has a strong record of research productivity.

-Students completing the chemistry major have an exceptionally strong and broad background for immediate employment, professional school (business, law or medicine), or graduate work in chemistry or a wide range of allied fields.
+Students completing the chemistry major have an exceedingly strong and broad background for immediate employment, professional school (business, law or medicine), or graduate work in chemistry or a wide range of allied fields.
 Our alumni work not only in chemistry, but in materials science, chemical engineering, biochemistry, pharmacology, molecular biology, genetics, oceanography, teaching, publishing and viticulture.
-All chemistry graduates are certified by the American Chemical Society.
+All chemistry graduates are certified by the American Chemical Society (ACS).

 Students completing the Joint Major in Chemistry and Biology graduate with a clear view of the science in both disciplines.
 Such a degree will prepare the graduate for advanced study in molecular biology, biological chemistry, biochemistry or chemical biology.
-This degree is not an ACS certified chemistry major.
+This degree is not an ACS certified chemistry major; students wishing to obtain ACS certification can do so by taking Chem 104.

-Students can, in consultation with their adviser, build upon the chemistry degree by taking additional courses tailored to their interests.
+Students can, in consultation with their advisor, build upon the chemistry degree by taking additional courses tailored to their interests.
 Sample programs supporting a broad array of career paths are listed:

-Chemical Education: CGU Education 170G and Chemistry 197–198 as a 3-unit teaching internship under the supervision of a local K–12 teacher involving a minimum of 3 hours per week of classroom contact.
-Completion of this course of study leads to American Chemical Society certification in chemical education.
+Chemical Education: CGU Education 170G (Introduction to Public School Teaching) and Chemistry 197-198 as a 3-unit teaching internship under the supervision of a local K-12 teacher involving a minimum of 3 hours per week of classroom contact.

-Chemical Physics: One additional physics course beyond the core, plus 6 credit hours of study selected from Chemistry 161 or Physics 117, Chemistry 168, Physics 111, Physics 116, Physics 151, Math 115, Math 136, or other advanced courses in chemistry, physical chemistry or mathematics.
-Completion of this course of study leads to American Chemical Society certification in chemical physics.
+Chemical Physics: One additional physics course beyond the core, plus 6 credit hours of study selected from Chemistry 161 or Physics 117 (Statistical Mechanics and Thermodynamics), Chemistry 168, Physics 111 (Theoretical Mechanics), Physics 116 (Quantum Mechanics), Physics 151 (Electromagnetic Fields), Mathematics 115 (Fourier Series and Boundary Value Problems), Mathematics 136 (Complex Variables and Integral Transforms), or other advanced courses in chemistry, physical chemistry or mathematics.

-Computational Chemistry: Three courses selected from Chemistry 161 or Physics 117, Chemistry 168 (Electronic Structure Theory), JS Chemistry 134 (Modeling), Computer Science 60, Math 164, Math 167, Physics 111, Physics 116, or another advanced course in computer science, physics or chemistry.
+Computational Chemistry: Three courses selected from Chemistry 161 or Physics 117 (Statistical Mechanics and Thermodynamics), JS Chemistry 134 (Introduction to Molecular Modeling), Computer Science 60 (Principles of Computer Science), Mathematics 164 (Scientific Computing), Mathematics 167 (Complexity Theory), Physics 111 (Theoretical Mechanics), Physics 116 (Quantum Mechanics), or another advanced course in computer science, physics or chemistry.

-Graduate Study in Chemistry: Chemistry 161, a half-course emphasizing synthetic chemistry (Chemistry 165, 171, 173 or 176), and a technical elective.
-It is recommended that students acquire a reading knowledge of German, Russian or French.
+Graduate Study in Chemistry: Chemistry 161, a half-course emphasizing synthetic chemistry (Chemistry 165, 171 or 173), and a technical elective.

 Students are encouraged to discuss professional options and opportunities with members of the chemistry department.